runlevel5/gpu-screen-recorder-gtk/README.md

 This software works only on X11 (Wayland with Xwayland is NOT supported).
 ### TEMPORARY ISSUES
 1) Recording monitor on AMD/Intel has been temporary disables as issues surrounding it are fixed.
 For now, record a window instead.
+2) recording the monitor on steam deck might fail sometimes.
+This happens even when using ffmpeg directly.
+This might be a steam deck driver bug.
+Recording a single window doesn't have this issue.
 # Performance
 On a system with a i5 4690k CPU and a GTX 1080 GPU:\
 When recording Legend of Zelda Breath of the Wild at 4k, fps drops from 30 to 7 when using OBS Studio + nvenc, however when using this screen recorder the fps remains at 30.\